SystemsApproach/book/internetworking/impl.rst

 	     the NPUs we’re discussing here; nor were they as high-performance.
 It seems likely that the current approach will make purpose-built network processors
-	     obsolete, but in any case, we prefer the NPU nomenclator because it is consistent with the trend to build programmable domain-specific processors, including GPUs
+	     obsolete, but in any case, we prefer the NPU nomenclature because it is consistent with the trend to build programmable domain-specific processors, including GPUs
 	     for graphics and TPUs (Tensor Processing Units) for AI.